-Course Number and Name: EMS 2351 Medical Emergenc ies of the Second lary Assessment-Lab Description: This course will integrate patient assessment and assessment findings with principles of epidemiology and pathophysiology across the lifespan.
+Course Number and Name: EMS 2351 Medical Emergencies of the Secondary Assessment-Lab principles of epidemiology and pathophysiology across the lifespan.
 At the conclusion of this course, the student will be able to perform a secondary assessment in order to formulate a field impression and implement a comprehensive treatment/disposition plan for a patient with a medical complaint.
-Hour Breakdown: Semester Credit Ho ours Lecture Lab Contact Hours 1 0 2 30